BlueMap-Minecraft/BlueMapWiki/wiki/customization/Markers.md

 ```

 **Specific POI-Marker properties are:**
+- `detail` is the text that is shown when you click on the icon.
+This property allows using any html-tags.
+  It default to the label of the marker.
 - `icon`, which is any url to an image that will be used as the marker's icon.
 Can be a local file or a remote url.
   The image is not resized, so the image should be exactly as big as you want the icon to be on the map.
 All image-formats
   that can be used in a html-img-tag are supported